Determining Your Vehicle’s Trade-In ValueApr 1st, 2019

 Before You Trade-In Your Vehicle…

-How Will The Dealership Calculate My Vehicles Trade-In Value?
+How Will The Did Dealership calculate My Vehicles Trade-In Value?

 The year of manufacture of a car plays an important part in determining its trade-in value.
 The newer a vehicle, the higher the offer will be.
 Used car shoppers are usually more attracted to newer models, hence dealership tends to pay more for those in anticipation of quick sales.

 The make of a car is another term for its brand, some examples include, Ford, Toyota, Honda, etc. Cars made by reputable brands which depreciate slowly and are in high demand will have a higher trade-in value.
 The same idea goes for the model.
 Different models made by the same brand will have different trade-in values.
 This is because these models will hold or lose value at different rates.
 The models that depreciate slowest will receive a better appraisal.

 Mileage is yet another important parameter.
 As the number on your odometer goes up, the trade-in value of your vehicle goes down.
 Regardless of the pristine condition of your car, high mileage will make a buyer think twice.
 Similarly, the dealership won’t pay as much for a vehicle that has lots of kilometers to its record.

 The class your car belongs also impacts its trade-in value.
 Most dealerships will pay more for SUVs as these are currently in high demand.

 There are some cars that you just can’t help but love, such cars stay evergreen and ever loved.
 A good example is the Honda Civic, which is the best-selling car year over year.
 Such cars will be well received by dealerships.